Wilcoxon Rank Sum /Mann-Whitney U test

-The Mann-Whitney U test, also known as the Wilcoxon rank-sum test, is a nonparametric test used to compare differences between two independent samples.
+The Wilcoxon rank-sum test, also known as the Mann-Whitney U test, is a nonparametric test used to compare differences between two independent samples.
 It’s particularly useful when the sample distributions are not normally distributed and the sample sizes are small (typically less than 30).

-To perform a Mann-Whitney U test (also known as the Wilcoxon rank-sum test) in SAS, you can use the PROC NPAR1WAY procedure.
+To perform a Wilcoxon rank-sum test in SAS, you can use the PROC NPAR1WAY procedure.
 Here’s a step-by-step guide:

 1. Create the Dataset: If there are two groups (smoker and non-smoker) with their respective measurements birth weight, you can input the data as follows: